Arau/hugo-docs-playground/content/v1/docs/operations/firstpvc.md

     ```

     The above PVC has the `storageos.com/replicas` label set.
 This label tells
-    StorageOS to create a replica for the volume that is created.
+    StorageOS to add a replica for the volume that is created.
 For the sake
-    of keeping this example simple the unreplicated volume is used.
+    of keeping this example simple an unreplicated volume will be used.

 1. Move into the examples folder and create a PVC using the PVC definition above.

     ```bash
     $ # from storageos-usecases/00-basic